About Eidetica

 - mechanisms of individuation

-These threads converge into a coherent architecture describing how meaning moves from potential → form → integration → return.
+Together, these strands converge into a single architecture describing how meaning moves from potential → constraint → integration → return.

 What Eidetica Offers